Ser-Jess/odin-recipes/README.md

 Use paragraph tags for body content.
 Use ordered and unordered lists to enumerate ingredients and steps.
 Use git commands to stage and commit iterations.

+Addendum: Style html with external CSS.

+Style is up to me.
+Use font and color proporties.